Crabtux/nixos-configuration/README.md

 The configuration is currently not completed.
 I'm just too lazy to write a lot of code.

-~~Make the repository public is just a way of reminding myself to update the configuration more frequently XD~~
+~~Making the repository public is just a way of reminding myself to update the configuration more frequently XD~~

 ## Some information